julianbarg/CV/cv.md

 ---

-* *Business & Society -- Net Zero* at Ivey Business School with Dr. A. Wren Montgomery (upcoming).
+* *Business & Society -- Net Zero* at Ivey Business School with Dr. A. Wren Montgomery.
 * *All About Greenwashing* Workshop at Ivey Social Impact Club with Dr. A. Wren Montgomery and Dr. Thomas P. Lyon, 2023.
 * Participated in teaching prep and TA'd course *Power and Politics* with Dr. Mark Zbaracki at Ivey Business School, in 2022 and 2023
 * Gualandris, J., & Barg, J. (2020).
 Huawei: Struggling to Develop a More Sustainable Supply Network (p.
 21) [Teaching case].
 Retrieved from <https://www.iveypublishing.ca/s/product/huawei-struggling-to-develop-a-more-sustainable-supply-network/01t5c00000CwpQE>